 The principal motivation for obtaining paleodeclination data is to address predictions of relative plate motion studies (e.g., Cande et al., 1995) that call for a rotational component of Hawaiian hotspot motion during Late Cretaceous to early Tertiary time.
 In addition to the use of magnetic overprints, we will use FMS, general purpose inclinometer tool (GPIT), and Deutsche Montan Technologie (DMT) color scanner data to reorient basement cores.
 Veins and fractures have been imaged in the recovered cores with the DMT system (Fig. F53).
-Similar features F44.
-Euhedral olivine with unaltered interior and altered rims, p.
-71.
+Similar features can be seen in the high-quality FMS images (which are automatically oriented with respect to north with the GPIT data) obtained from logging at Detroit Seamount Site 1203 (Fig. F54).
+We plan to use these data to orient declinations derived from core pieces having veins and fractures and to use the information to constrain a Late Cretaceous paleomagnetic pole for the Pacific plate.